Race Hauler

 Mototote.com makes a popular alternative.

-Since getting into much lighter dirt bikes I've returned to this method of hauling although now I
+Since getting into much lighter dirt bikes I've returned to this method of hauling (with

-use an aluminum ladder style carrier.
-It's both much lighter (35lbs) and cheaper
+an SUV at least) although now I use an aluminum ladder style carrier.
+It's much lighter (35lbs)

 $170).